Domain 1: Sensing & Intelligence

 |---|---|---|---|---|

-| B2B SaaS | Topic intent + funding/hiring on 200-2K named accounts; champion-tracking via UserGems | 6sense + Clay + UserGems + Common Room (PLG); Apollo for SMB | Buying $60K+ ABM platform before CRM hierarchy is clean — produces noise at scale | SOC 2 / GDPR baseline |
+| B2B SaaS | Topic intent + funding/hiring on 200-2K named accounts; champion-tracking via UserGems | 6sense + Clay + UserGems + Common Room (PLG); Apollo for SMB | Buying a $60K+ ABM platform before CRM hierarchy is clean (produces noise at scale) | SOC 2 / GDPR baseline |

 | Biopharma | Signals are scientific events (Phase II readouts, NEJM/Nature pubs, KOL appointments, ASH/ASCO abstracts), not funding rounds.
-12-18 mo cycles | Veeva Link + Clarivate Cortellis + Komodo Health for HCP/KOL graphs; PubMed/bioRxiv RSS into Clay; IQVIA/Evaluate Pharma | Treating Bombora as primary — biopharma buyers don't surge on G2 topics; they read journals | Sunshine Act on KOL outreach; HIPAA if patient-level data; GxP audit trail on signal-to-action |
+12-18 mo cycles | Veeva Link + Clarivate Cortellis + Komodo Health for HCP/KOL graphs; PubMed/bioRxiv RSS into Clay; IQVIA/Evaluate Pharma | Treating Bombora as primary; biopharma buyers don't surge on G2 topics, they read journals | Sunshine Act on KOL outreach; HIPAA if patient-level data; GxP audit trail on signal-to-action |

 | DTC | Signal is consumer trend velocity (TikTok sounds, Google Trends, retail-shelf), not account-level intent | Particl + Trendalytics + TikTok Creative Center + Glimpse + Triple Whale Sonar; Browse AI for SKU/price scraping | Chasing viral trends without inventory or fulfillment readiness | CCPA/CPRA + state biometric laws; ad-platform brand safety |

-| Dev tools | Signal is GitHub stars/forks, npm downloads, Stack Overflow questions, Discord joins, llms.txt fetches, technical job postings | Common Room (best-in-class), OSS Insight, Clearbit reveal on docs traffic, GitHub Archive via BigQuery | Equating stars with intent — vanity.
+| Dev tools | Signal is GitHub stars/forks, npm downloads, Stack Overflow questions, Discord joins, llms.txt fetches, technical job postings | Common Room (best-in-class), OSS Insight, Clearbit reveal on docs traffic, GitHub Archive via BigQuery | Equating stars with intent (vanity metric).
 Filter by "PR closed in last 90 days" or "issue activity" | OSS license disclosure; trademark/brand dilution from forks |

 Key insight: Biopharma sensing is fundamentally a scientific publishing and KOL graph problem.
 Bombora-class B2B intent is largely useless.
 BenchSci's reported 9-of-top-10 pharma footprint operates against publication data and HCP networks, not topic surges.